oqolarte/oblong/content/project/bujo.md

    - Daily Trackers.
 I only have four,[^tracker] each one represented by a PlayStation symbol, because I'm creative like that.
    Notice that I have my trackers in the Daily Log, and not on a dedicated spread like in many bujos online.
    This is just a personal preference.
-   - The last number in this line is the mood tracker.
-   Currently, 1 is lowest, which means a very bad day;
-   5 is highest, a rare jubilant point in life.
-   Recently, however, I'm contemplating of ditching putting a number on my mood, because I don't think it's a quantifiable thing.
-   I might replace it with emojis.
 1. The next two lines, `AF` and `PF`, are Food Log.
 I list my meals during daytime (`AF` or AM Food) and nighttime (`PF` or PM Food).
 1. The rest are bullets.